raxjs/universal-api/src/packages/interactive/animation/docs/createAnimation/README.en-US.md

 ```

-## 注意
+## Frequently Asked Questions

+### When used in the runtime mini-program framework, the animation does not take effect the first time
+Some runtime mini-program frameworks, in order to improve performance, will discard the "null value" attribute, which has problems for the `animation` property.
+Therefore, it is recommended to set an empty object as the default value for the data bound to the `animation` property: `{}`.

+### Web-side Usage
 Since it is not possible to bind the animation queue data to the `animation` property on the web side to achieve the animation effect,
 in the web side use scenario, the `export` method needs to pass in an HTML node.

 **Tips**:

-- If the current scene is a mini program, the incoming parameters will be ignored
+- If the current scene is a mini-program, the incoming parameters will be ignored
 - If the parameter passed in from the web is not an HTML node, it will be ignored

 **One-code multi-side animation example based on Rax (including web-side)**：